IbcAlpha/IBC/userguide.md

 version of Trader Workstation from the
 [Interactive Brokers](http://www.interactivebrokers.com/) website.

-The location of the TWS dowloads page on IBKR's website varies from time to time, and from country to country.
+The location of the TWS downloads page on IBKR's website varies from time to time, and from country to country.
 At the time of writing, on IBKR's US website (linked above) you need to click the `Trading` menu near the top of the page, then select `Platforms`, and then click `Download Software` under the Trader